 - Germaine Schnitzer (1887 or ’89-1982): French; studied with Pugno in Paris and in Vienna with Sauer; in Piano Mastery, 1915 ed.
 W-M

 - Wladimir Skaievitsch (1889-1946) Russian; studied with Burmeister in New York, Busoni and Godowsky in Berlin.
 Moved to the US in 1914, name simplified to Vladimir Shavitch.
-Played keyboard in the San Francisco SO 1919-20 and became a conductor.
+Played keyboard in the San Francisco SO 1919-20 and became a conductor, taught at Syracuse University.

 Other famous pianists who performed in Berlin in 1907

 - Harold Bauer (1873-1951; Paderewski) English, originally a violin prodigy; became a Debussy specialist based in Paris before WWI, became a US citizen and ended his long career in the US; in Piano Mastery, 1915 ed.
 Made a lot of recordings.
 Wrote a wonderful memoir.

 - Fanny Davies (1861-1934; Clara Schumann) British, Brahms specialist W-M